SCARI Southern California Archaeological Research Institute

 Aurelius is SCARI's AI-powered research associate, purpose-built for archaeological literature analysis.
 Operating on a locally hosted large language model, Aurelius maintains and analyzes a curated digital archive of over 2,000 archaeological publications focused on Southern California and the American Southwest.

-His capabilities include systematic literature review, citation cross-referencing, thematic synthesis across large document collections, and draft preparation for peer review.
+His capabilities include systematic literature review, citation cross-referencing, thematic synthesis across large document collections, and draft preparation for internal review.
 Aurelius's work is always subject to human oversight and editorial review by SCARI's principal investigator.

 Hypatia